the-nishant/MIT-OCW-6.0001-2016-solutions/README.md

  - ps4 : Encrypter and Decrypter for Caesar and Substitution ciphers
  - ps5 : A tool to filter latest news stories according to user preferences

 Note : In ps5, the feedparser was unable to parse yahoo news due to attribute error - specifically the entry had no attribute description.
 So, I have commented it out.
-Please contact me